machine-reasoning-ufrgs/mlbf/README.md

 Formulas whose lines stop before 512 neurons have been learned with less and not tested further.
 See the companion `data` folder for the instances.

+Note: you might want to run `python mlbf/sample_small.py *.cnf` to make sure that all formulas have the companion dataset (the script will generate the dataset for those formulas that Unigen2 missed).